GlareDB/glaredb.github.io/storage/index.md

 inspect.
 Because indexes are stored in a particular order, queries can also use the order of keys in an index to support sorts.
-While indexes are possible for columnar formats in analytical workloads, as is the case with Lance, they are less efficient given usage patterns and system architectures.
+While indexes are possible for columnar formats in analytical workloads, as is the case with Lance, they are less useful in analytics workloads.

 For analytics engines, the encoding and organization of data has a big impact on the data.
 While analytics engines lack indexes in most